clockworksspheres/ramdisk/README.md

 ## Example code

-This directory provides examples on how to use various libraries, even beyond the ramdisk libraries in this code base.
+The exaamples directory provides examples on how to use various libraries, even beyond the ramdisk libraries in this code base.
 Some are used for testing the ramdisk code base.
-Any user creation or manipulation example code is in an alpha state, and macOS only at this time.
+Any user creation or manipulation example code is in an alpha state, and some are macOS only at this time.

 Unionfs related code is in an alpha state and also macOS only.